 Arizona retirement communities offer a wide variety of choices for the retiree who is looking to enjoy the great weather that Arizona affords.

-We have lived in such a community for seven years...after searching the United States by RV for 6 years, we found Arizona to give us the most bang for our retirement buck.
+We have lived in such a community for since 2004...after searching the United States by RV for 6 years, we found Arizona to give us the most bang for our retirement buck.

 After living for 10 years on a sailboat, in foreign countries and full time RVing we decided to find a home for a while...before wanderlust strikes again.